The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

-In the second round, each spectral band is fit in its entirety.
-The broad Gaussian keeps its $1\sigma$-width fixed to $100\ \rm{km\ s^{-1}}$ in all bands.
-In the \textit{JH}- and \textit{HK}-bands, the narrow $1\sigma$-widths and amplitude ratios fit in the first round are held fixed and applied to all lines in the corresponding bands: H$\gamma$, [\ion{O}{3}] $\lambda$4363, H$\beta$, [\ion{O}{3}] $\lambda$4959 in the \textit{JH}-band and H$\alpha$ and [\ion{N}{2}] $\lambda\lambda$6548, 6583 in the \textit{HK}-band.
-Free parameters in these bands are the narrow-Gaussian amplitudes of each line and the linear continuum parameters.
-(The [\ion{N}{2}] $\lambda$6583 narrow-Gaussian amplitude is constrained in the same manner as in the individual spectra; see Section \ref{subsec:fit_ind_spectra}.)
-In the \textit{YJ}-band containing [\ion{O}{2}] $\lambda\lambda$3726, 3729, the amplitude ratio from the \textit{JH}-band is adopted, but the narrow $1\sigma$-width is left as a free parameter.
-Like with the other bands, the narrow-Gaussian amplitudes and linear continuum parameters are also fit.
+In the second round of fitting, each spectral band is fit in its entirety.
+The SW component maintains its $1\sigma$-width of $100\ \rm{km\ s^{-1}}$ in all bands.
+In the \textit{JH}- and \textit{HK}-bands, the $\sigma_{\rm{FW}}$ values and FW$\,-\,$to$\,-\,$SW amplitude ratios fit in the first round are held fixed and applied to all lines in the corresponding bands: H$\gamma$, [\ion{O}{3}] $\lambda$4363, H$\beta$, [\ion{O}{3}] $\lambda$4959 in the \textit{JH}-band and H$\alpha$ and [\ion{N}{2}] $\lambda\lambda$6548, 6583 in the \textit{HK}-band.
+Free parameters in these bands during this second round of fitting are the FW-component amplitudes of each line and the linear continuum parameters.
+(The [\ion{N}{2}] $\lambda$6583 FW amplitude is constrained here in the same manner as this line's amplitude in the individual spectra; see Section \ref{subsec:fit_ind_spectra}.)
+In the \textit{YJ}-band containing [\ion{O}{2}] $\lambda\lambda$3726, 3729, the amplitude ratio from the \textit{JH}-band is adopted, but $\sigma_{\rm{FW}}$ is left as a free parameter.
+Like with the other bands, the FW amplitudes and linear continuum parameters are also fit.
+In all bands, we find the best-fit $1\sigma$-widths of the FW Gaussian component to be $\sigma_{\rm{FW}}\approx50\ \rm{km\ s^{-1}}$.
+In the \textit{JH}- and \textit{HK}-bands, we find the best-fit FW$\,-\,$to$\,-\,$SW amplitude ratios to be 4.6 and 6.4, respectively.